huandrey/huandrey/README.md

-<p align="center">I've been a frontend developer since 2021, I started my career working with React and React native.
-Now, I'm learning and working with Flutter to create my applications.
+<h5 align="center">I've been a frontend developer since 2021, I started my career working with React and React native.</h5>

+<h5 align="center">Now, I'm learning and working with Flutter to create my applications.</h5>

-I really enjoy discovering and learning new things, not only in the technology area but also in everything that sparks my interest in the world of art and history..</p>&nbsp;
+<h5 align="center">I really enjoy discovering and learning new things, not only in the technology area but also in everything that sparks my interest in the world of art and history..</h5>&nbsp;

 <div  align="center" style="margin-bottom:100px">
 <img width=55% align="center"  src="https://github-readme-streak-stats.herokuapp.com?user=huandrey&theme=radical&mode=weekly" />